Privacy

 1. After activating "Secure Deletion", go to Tools > Drive Wiper to wipe your hard drive.

-"Drive Wiper" is hidden amongst the program's Tools.
+"Drive Wiper" is hidden among the program's Tools.

-2. Next, choose the hard drive that should be wiped, select "Very Complex Overwrite" in the second drop-down menu, and click on "Wipe".
+2. Next, choose the hard drive to be wiped, select "Very Complex Overwrite" in the second drop-down menu, and click on "Wipe".

 All that's left to do now is to start wiping.